Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear positive guidance: 'Used when an agent wants to pay a Lightning invoice using their ecash.'
-This gives agents a clear trigger condition.
-However, it lacks explicit negative guidance (when not to use) or direct reference to the minting alternative.
+The description provides clear context with 'Used when an agent wants to pay a Lightning invoice using their ecash.'
+It does not explicitly mention when not to use it or name alternatives, but the use case is well-defined.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.